17 Aug 24 hours in Manchester

 This year’s conference was held at the Mercure Manchester Piccadilly; very handy for the station but we easily parked at the NCP Chorlton Street using the PayByPhone Parking app which was only £12.10 for 24 hours.
 The Mercure was a great venue for the conference, it was spacious, comfortably cool (despite the sun beating down all day outside) with great food and drink.

-The main hall was perfect for the daytime business sessions and, come the evening, was transformed to an opulent and fabulous ballroom for dinner, drinks and dancing.
+The main hall was perfect for the daytime business sessions and, come the evening, was transformed into an opulent and fabulous ballroom for dinner, drinks and dancing.
 Anyone looking to host a business event, conference or Christmas party should definitely check it out.”

 Have our teams’ travels inspired you to take a trip to Manchester, you can see the apartments they stayed in here…